oracle/python-cx_Oracle/doc/src/user_guide/initialization.rst

 The ``error_url`` string will be shown in the exception raised if ``init_oracle_client()`` cannot load the Oracle Client libraries.
-This allows applications that use node-oracledb to refer users to application-specific installation instructions.
+This allows applications that use cx_Oracle to refer users to application-specific installation instructions.
 If this value is not specified, then the :ref:`installation` URL is used.